Available in VPC

 Notification settings

-By using Cloud Insight, NAVER Cloud Platform's service product specialized for monitoring, if you have set Event Rules for MySQL Servers, you can set thresholds for specific rules and set email and SMS notifications to predetermined users when the thresholds are exceeded.
+By using Cloud Insight, NAVER Cloud Platform's service product specialized for monitoring, if you have set Event Rules for MySQL Servers, you can set thresholds for specific rules and set email and SMS notifications for predetermined users when the thresholds are exceeded.